-Inspiration of the DSS case design compared to the Panerai – Rolex ref 6152/1
+Inspiration of the DSS case design, with it’s screw back comparing to the Panerai – Rolex ref 6152/1..

 But No 35 got again offered at German auction Crott & Schmelzer, NOTE “She was given by Rolex to the present owner at the beginning of the seventies” !!